linode/apl-docs/docs/tutorial-7-create-secret.md

 - In the value field, fill in `party people`
 - Click on `save`

 The secret is now created in vault.
-In the next tutorial, you are going to 'map' the secret in the Otomi configuration.
+In the next tutorial, you are going to "inject" the secret in the Otomi service configuration.